ggarciajr/ggarcia.me/_posts/2014-07-07-on-coding-well.md

 comments: true
 ---

-A couple of years ago I heard about this great book about programming called "On writing well"<sup id="reference1"><a href="#footnote1">1</a></sup> by William Zinsser.
+A couple of years ago I heard about this great book about programming called <a href="http://amzn.to/1T0mvyB" target="_blank">"On writing well"</a> by William Zinsser.
 The strangeness about this was that it was not a book about programming but a book about writing non-fiction.
 A book that is great to improve both coding and writing skills?
 That is too good to be true, I thought to myself.

 My curiosity was sky high.
-Given that I was about to start writing a book myself<sup id="reference1"><a href="#footnote2">2</a></sup> and that I'm always willing to improve my coding skills, I ordered a copy from Amazon and waited anxiously due to slow international shipping rates.
+Given that I was about to start writing a book myself - <a href="http://amzn.to/1OuRQpl" target="_blank">Lift Application Development Cookbook</a> - and that I'm  always willing to improve my coding skills, I ordered a copy from Amazon and waited anxiously due to slow international shipping rates.

 I started to read William Zinsser's book as soon as I got my hands on it and I was impressed.
 It was clear: no words laid without intention, no hard to follow sentences.